Women's Air Raid Defense

 Women's Air Raid Defense (WARD) was a World War II civilian organization that worked with the military to provide air defense for Hawaii.
 It formed in December 1941 after the attack on Pearl Harbor.
-Several days after the attack, Una Walker awoke to an urgent phone call at 4:00 a.m. from 51-year-old Army Air Corps Brig.
-Gen. Howard C. Davidson, who commanded a wing at Wheeler Field.
-He asked her to assemble “a list of twenty bright, reliable women to be the nucleus of a secretive Army job.”
-Una immediately awoke her husband Sandy with whom she compiled a list for General Davidson, which formed the initial roster of the WARD in Hawai`i, based at Fort Shafter.
-Davidson and Una met the recruits at the Royal Hawaiian Hotel in Waikiki the day after Nimitz’s arrival, Christmas 1941.
-Davidson explained that the “women were needed to relieve men ordered to forward combat areas and the duties and demands that the secret work entailed.”
+Women volunteered in order to allow men to be freed from air defense work to go onto combat roles.
 WARD was the only civilian organization employed by the military for the purpose to replace men in active duty.
 It was disbanded after the end of WWII.

 History

-The Women's Air Raid Defense (WARD) organization was started on December 26, 1941, when a small group of women in Honolulu met at the Royal Hawaiian Hotel.
-The meeting was led by Una Walker and Mrs. John Howard, who were military spouses and commanding general, Howard C. Davidson.
+Several days after the attack on Pearl Harbor on December 7, 1941, Una Walker, a military spouse, was called by Army Air Corps Brig.
+Gen. Howard C. Davidson, who commanded a wing at Wheeler Field.
+He asked her to assemble "a list of twenty bright, reliable women to be the nucleus of a secretive Army job".
+Walker and her husband Sandy compiled a list, which formed the initial roster of the WARD.
+Davidson, Walker and Mrs. John Howard, another military spouse, met the recruits at the Royal Hawaiian Hotel in Waikiki on December 26, the day after Admiral Nimitz's arrival.
 The WARD would "relieve urgently needed men for combat duty" and allow the women to operate the air defense center.
 There was a call for 100 women and all slots were filled.
-Women chose to volunteer after experiencing the attack at Pearl Harbor on December 7.
 At first the women involved came from Hawaii, but later, women from the "mainland" were brought in.

 Recruits for WARD were required to be between the ages of 20 and 34, without children and had to pass an Army intelligence test.
 Training classes were held at Iolani Palace and first started on January 1, 1942.
 WARDs would have two weeks of training before starting.
 WARD volunteers learned how to plot the positions of airplanes using radar, which was experimental at the time.
 After training, WARD started to work in shifts at Fort Shafter, staffing the air defense center 24 hours a day.
 Each WARD would work a six hour shift on and six off for eight days, after which they had 32 hours off.
 WARD recruits would plot the position of the aircraft on a large, gridded physical map of the Hawaiian Islands.
 WARD also worked with army officers who knew the locations of friendly aircraft and helped find lost planes.
 All of the women plotters were known by the code name, "Rascal" and the radar operator was coded "Oscar."